 St Lucia Carnival mainly takes place near the Rodney Bay/Gros Islet area of the island.
 Around 80% of the events taking place at Pigeon Pint.

 Other great options include the Hideaway at Royalton, Royalton Resort and Spa, Starfish St Lucia or Windjammer which is a little further afield, but if you have a car or personal driver, can easily be done.

 What to do and see in St Lucia

 St Lucia is a little piece of paradise!
 It is blessed with incredible nature, geographic and cultural riches!
 The island has stunning dramatic scenery most recognised by the island’s twin Pitons – the seaside mountains.
 It also has a simmering volcano and lush rainforest.
 St Lucia is home to the most down to earth place, friendly and hospitable locals.

 You must visit Rodney Bay which is a beautiful bay in the North.
-In the South visit Soufriere which a gorgeous region of old plantations, hidden beaches, and the geographic wonder of the photogenic Pitons.
+In the South visit Soufriere which is a gorgeous region of old plantations, hidden beaches, and the geographic wonder of the photogenic Pitons.

 Or if you are lucky enough to have a longer vacation then check out Tour Radar which has lots of different itineraries.
 St Lucia is the unspoilt gem of the Caribbean!
 Tropical rainforest, white sandy beaches, beautiful volcanic rock, friendly locals and so much more, it’s easy to see why it is one of the world’s top destinations!
 Check out some Tours here.